 What tools can help you with brand tracking?

-It’s important to leverage several data sources and channels where your target audience and customer is creating engagement along the customer journey.
+It’s essential to leverage several data sources and channels where your target audience and customer create engagement along the customer journey.

 Google Search → Website Visits → Content Downloads → Reviews → Referrals → Sales Interactions → Trial → Buy

-You can create listening posts and data collection to measure your company and brand performance with web analytics tools.
-Deploy Google Analytics to measure the performance of your paid, organic, direct and referral traffic sources and the respective conversion rate.
+With web analytics tools, you can create listening posts and data collection to measure your company and brand performance.
+Then, deploy Google Analytics to measure the performance of your paid, organic, direct, and referral traffic sources and the respective conversion rate.

-Listening to your social media mentions at the brand or company or product level is simple with modern SEO analytics tools.
-With a media analytics platform like SEMRush or Buzzsumo, either is a great app for listening and alerting you to all mentions of the brand tags you define.
+Listening to your social media mentions at the brand, company, or product level is simple with modern SEO analytics tools.
+With a media analytics platform like SEMRush or BuzzSumo, either is an excellent app for listening and alerting you to all mentions of the brand tags you define.